savonrb/savon/UPGRADING.md

 For more information please see https://lostisland.github.io/faraday/#/customization/ssl-options

-### ssl_ciphers

-Specifying SSL ciphers is no longer supported, as Faraday does not support this, and attempting to use this option will raise an error.

-Resolution: remove code that attempts to set `ssl_ciphers`.

 ### digest_auth

 Digest authentication is no longer natively supported.
 If you need to use it, consider [Faraday::DigestAuth](https://github.com/bhaberer/faraday-digestauth)